mailhexu/TB2J/docs/src/magnon_band.rst

       -f FIG_FILENAME, --fig_filename FIG_FILENAME
                             output filename for figure.
       -t TXT_FILENAME, --txt_filename TXT_FILENAME
-                            output filename of the data for the magnon DOS
+                            output filename of the data for the magnon DOS.
+Default: magnon_dos.txt

 For example, with the following command, we get the DOS for bcc Fe.